Family of Man Who Died in Sacramento Police Wagon Speaks Out

 And when it comes to any health concerns affecting the father of three who was the oldest of 4 brothers?

-"Never... never," said Mays.
+"Never, never," said Mays.

 Mays and his mother met with one Sacramento detective Thursday but say the encounter only added more hurt to an already desperately painful situation.